ganadara135/multichain-node/Readme.md

 All commands are tested.
 To run the tests, pull the repo and make sure multichaind and multichain-util are on your path.

-From inside the directory, run `npm test`.
+From inside the directory, run `node test.js`.